Feedwater: Weathering The Storm, Part 2. The importance of water treatment.

 According to one of EEE’s water treatment providers, Sci Chem LLC, “…hard water is formed when water flows through the lime rock in our Karst topography and dissolves calcium and magnesium carrying it into our [facilities].
 These minerals bind with metal, reducing the efficiency of [boilers] causing excessive wear to our water using [systems]. http://www.sci-chemllc.com/index.php/central-florida-water.html

 Florida is not alone in its water quality problems.
-All fresh and natural water contains some amount of impurities, and these impurities become critical factors when the water is used for generating steam.
+All fresh and natural water contain impurities.
+These impurities are critical factors when water is used for generating steam.
 Higher-pressure boilers require pre-treated water in order for them to function smoothly (with good thermal conductivity).
-For optimal efficiency, the water supplied to the boiler (feed water) must be pre-treated for removal of impurities to prevent scaling and corrosion.
+For optimal efficiency, supply water to the boiler (feedwater) that you’ve pre-treated for removal of impurities to prevent scaling and corrosion.

-The feed water must be pretreated by filtration and processes that include softening, ion exchange, evaporation, etc. The boiler system also has to be conditioned for impurities through internal treatment to prevent corrosion, and regular inspections should be a part of standard boiler room operation.
+You must pretreat by filtration and processes that include softening, ion exchange, evaporation, etc. Condition your boiler also to remove impurities.
+This prevents corrosion and regular inspections should be a part of standard boiler room operation.
 Annual maintenance should always include checking for signs of scaling and corrosion.

 Corrosion: Low pH levels of water as well as the occurrence of dissolved carbon dioxide and oxygen in the feed water system can cause corrosion.
 The form of corrosion known as deep pitting can lead to leakage in the tubes of the boiler system.
 Corrosion that occurs below the boiler deposits leads to tube failure due to the weakening of metal.
 Essentially, corrosion leads to reduced efficiency by weakening of tubes which can lead to water leakage: a worst case scenario.